Wilkeson's Way Forward

 Every contribution helps us protect Wilkeson's legacy while investing in its growth.
 As a federally recognized nonprofit, all donations are tax-deductible to the extent allowed by law.

-Conceptual Plan for Deveopment
+Conceptual Plan for Acquisition Parcel Development

 The Pacific Northwest is known for its lush forests, rainy days and stunning natural beauty.
 Home to most breathtaking scenery in the country, including the foothills of Mount Rainier.
 Mount Rainier provides a stunning backdrop for the region, and the surrounding forests and rivers offer endless opportunities for outdoor recreation.
 Because this area is now essentially inaccessible, we hope to bring a some of this recreation to the Town.
 This fundraiser and land acquisition are setting the stage for a more resilient community, with more to offer our residents & guests.